jhsware/isomorphic-schema/README.md

 The fact that we place the widget rendering code in a render method is determined by the form generator.
 Also the parameters are determined by the form generator.
 This example matches `kth-node-formlib`.

 ## i18n ###
-isomorphic-schema supports i18n by providing i18nLabel propoerties that you can translate with your library of choice.
+isomorphic-schema supports i18n by providing i18nLabel properties that you can translate with your library of choice.
 There are two useful helper methods i18n and renderString:

 ### i18n(label: string[, description: string]) ####